 Ability of a pathogen to cause damage in the organisms it infects.

 Quantity of virus carried by an infected individual.

-Diseases caused by pathogens that originally spread from animals to humans.
+Diseases caused by pathogens that can spread between animals and humans.
 COVID-19 is a zoonotic disease.

 Accuracy of test